colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Computer Vision/Concepts/Object_detection/custom_object_detection_yolov2_darkflow/Readme.md

-# CUSTOM OBJECT DETECTION USING YOLO WITH DARKFLOW
+# MOBILE DETECTION USING YOLO WITH DARKFLOW

 Have you ever wondered how to detect objects in an image or video using transfer learning.